jabarragann/ComplianceProject/docs/wiki/calibration_procedure.md

 ## Robot-tracker registration

-Robot-tracker registration was achieved by calculating the wrist pitch axis origin $\left(p_{O5}\right)$ using the robot's kinematic equations and the optically tracked objects.
-These measurements were performed at multiple random joint configuration while the robot was completely still to avoid synchronization issues.
-After collecting N different configurations, the spatial transformation ${}^{0}T_{T}$ was found then by  minimizing the distance between all corresponding pair of points using SVD solution. $P_{O5}^{\{0\}}$ was calculated using the robot's forward kinematic formulation shown in the equation [XX].
-This formula will require the first three measured joint values from the robot, however, previous work [HWANG] have shown that these joints have negligeble error compared to the wrist joints and therefore can be used for the registration process.
+Robot-tracker registration was achieved by calculating the wrist pitch axis origin $\left(p_{O5}\right)$ in the robot and tracker's coordinate frame.
+The former calculated using the robot's kinematic equations and the later using the optically tracked objects.
+These measurements were performed at multiple random joint configuration while the robot was completely still to avoid synchronization issues between robot and tracker information.
+After collecting N different configurations, the spatial transformation ${}^{0}T_{T}$ was found then by  minimizing the distance between all corresponding pair of points.
+This least-squares solution was obtained using an SVD based aproach. $P_{O5}^{\{0\}}$ was calculated using the robot's forward kinematic formulation shown in the equation [XX].
+Although this formula will require the first three measured joint values from the robot, previous work [HWANG] showed that these joints have negligeble error compared to the wrist joints and therefore can be used for the registration process.

 $$
 \mathbf{p_{O5}^{\{0\}}} = \left[\begin{array}{l}